IT raids 2 realty developers in Hyderabad

-New Delhi, March 31 (IANS) The Income Tax Department has carried out search and seizure operations on two real estate developers engaged in real estate activities mainly in and around Yadagirigutta suburb of Hyderabad.
+New Delhi: The Income Tax Department has carried out search and seizure operations on two real estate developers engaged in real estate activities mainly in and around Yadagirigutta suburb of Hyderabad.

 The developers are into plot ventures as well as in the construction of apartments, said a Finance Ministry statement.